-Table 2.
-Second year yield results. *Splenda setaria yield was reduced because it was set back when the plots were sprayed for broadleaf control with metsulfuron methyl/2,4-D amine
+*Splenda setaria yield on 6 April was reduced because it was set back when the plots were sprayed for broadleaf control with metsulfuron methyl/2,4-D amine.

 At the harvest on 13 September, some of the grasses were displaying symptoms of potassium deficiency, so the potassium application for the final period was doubled.

-At the final harvest it was noticeable that the plant populations in most of the Rhodes grass plots and in the Gatton panic had declined.
+At the final harvest it was noticeable that the plant populations in most of the Rhodes grass plots and in the Gatton panic had declined significantly.
 This is reflected in the yields from the final harvest.
 These four grasses would have to be resown as the plant population was too low to provide a hay crop in the future.

-The two-year total yield is presented in the Table 3 (below).
+The yearly and two year total yields are presented in the Table 3 below.

 Overall, the yields of all the grasses were satisfactory.
-The annual yield for 2016 was five tonnes lower than 2015.
-This was because the first cut in 2016 was only a clearing cut, as the trial was not fertilised but managed to produce a hay cut by February.
-The highest yield was Nucal panic at 58 tonnes followed by Reclaimer Rhodes at 54 tonnes.
+The annual yield for 2016 was 5t lower than 2015.
+This was because the first cut in 2016 was only used as a clearing cut.
+The trial was not fertilised and managed to produce a hay cut until February.
+The highest yield was Nucal panic at 58t followed by Reclaimer Rhodes at 54t.

 The average dry matter yields for each cool season harvest (cut, 4 in 2015 and 5 in 2016) and the overall mean Crude protein percentage (CP%), Dry Matter Digestibility (DMD) and Metabolisable Energy (ME) are presented in Table 4